Ottoman cuisine: Legacy

 Ottoman culinary influence survived the dissolution of the Ottoman Empire in Mesopotamia, the Levant, Balkans, Anatolia and Greece.
-Hungarian, Albanian, Greek, Romanian, Serbian, Bulgarian and Bosnian cuisine all share in the heritage of Ottoman culinary culture.
+Albanian, Greek, Romanian, Serbian, Bulgarian, Macedonian and Bosnian cuisine all share in the heritage of Ottoman culinary culture.
 Fragner notes that these cuisines, in the modern forms, "offer treacherous circumstantial evidence of this fact" of their shared cultural history, and that the origins of its legacy are impossible to ascertain:

 It is a matter of mere speculation whether the origins of this imperial culinary legacy are to be traced back to Greek antiquity, the Byzantine heritage, or the Turkish and Arab nations, not forgetting Phoenician traditions; nowadays you may find support for any of these claims in various countries in the Balkans and the Near East.

 The collapse of the Ottoman Empire gave rise to the creation of modern nation-states in the Balkans and Middle East.
 Nationalist ideologies became the tools to forge integrated, shared identities by erasing the shared Ottoman heritage and identity of these many nations.
 The newly founded states based their national identities on the ancient past (Pharonic, Mesopotamian, Phoenician, Greek).
 This has made the shared culinary heritage of these nations a flashpoint as competing nationalist agendas have fought over claims to the most prestigious dishes such as baklava.
 Fragner notes that the emergent national cuisines also represent "a good deal of local or regional culinary traditions".